NautilusTrader

 Using Redis with NautilusTrader is optional and only required if configured as the backend for a cache database or message bus.

-The minimum supported Redis version is 6.2 or higher (required for streams functionality).
+The minimum supported Redis version is 6.2 (required for streams functionality).

 For a quick setup, we recommend using a Redis Docker container.
 You can find an example setup in the .docker directory, or run the following command to start a container: